Expertise

 Rented a Linux cloud server

 During my previous experience using cloud shared hosting, as the business grew and due to the limitations of the backend development language (only PHP environment), I started to encounter various restrictions.
 Shared resources meant that the performance of my website could be affected by other users, and there were certain limitations in terms of resource expansion and custom configuration.
-After switching to a cloud server and getting acquainted with the full Linux operating system, I experienced many significant advantages and the convenience of deploying a wide variety of backend programs.
-Having a public IP and dedicated resources allowed me to provide a more stable and faster service to my users.
+After switching to a cloud server and getting in touch with a full Linux operating system, I experienced many significant advantages and the convenience of deploying a wide variety of backend programs.
+The dedicated public IP and resources allowed me to provide a more stable and faster service to my users.
 Whether handling high concurrent requests or running resource-intensive applications, the cloud server could manage them effortlessly.
 I actually deployed and experimented with CentOS, Debian, and Ubuntu among multiple Linux distributions, and ultimately chose Ubuntu.
 Later, I also tried using Arch Linux and Kali on my personal machine (a fun tinkering experience).

 Having a personal knowledge management platform